lit/lit.dev/packages/lit-dev-content/site/docs/templates/expressions.md

 ### Invalid locations { #invalid-locations }

-Expressions should not appear in the following locations and will issue warnings/errors in development mode:
+Expressions should generally not appear in the following locations:

 * Where tag or attribute names would appear.
-Lit does not support dynamically changing values in this position.
+Lit does not support dynamically changing values in this position and will error in development mode.

   ```html
   <!-- ERROR -->